what are Cataract lenses?

 How do I know which cataract lens is right for me?

-What's the difference between monofocal and multifocal lenses?
+What's the difference between monofocal and toric lenses?

-Monofocal lenses provide correction for a single distance, while multifocal lenses correct for both near and distance.
-Patients who want to reduce their dependence on glasses and contacts should consider multifocal lenses after cataract surgery in Bloomington, IN, but can still benefit from traditional monofocal lenses.
+Monofocal lenses provide correction for a single distance, while toric lenses are designed to help patients with astigmatism achieve better distance vision.
+Patients with astigmatism who want to avoid wearing distance glasses after surgery should consider toric lenses after cataract surgery in Bloomington, IN, but can still benefit from traditional monofocal lenses.

 What will my vision be like after cataract surgery?